Brightspace/bmx/README.md

 bmx login
 ```

+### Passwordless authentication

+If your Okta organization is configured for [Desktop Single Sign-on](https://help.okta.com/en-us/content/topics/directory/ad-desktop-sso-main.htm)
+and your computer is connected and signed in to the Active Directory network,
+BMX will authenticate you to Okta without prompting for password input.

+This is currently only supported on Windows.
+Support for macOS is pending.

 ### Local configuration

 You can create local configuration files named `.bmx`, where you can define default values for most BMX flags.